gillerick/applied-concurrency-in-go/README.md

 ### Channels

+- Channels are the pipes that connect concurrent goroutines.
+You can send values into channels from one goroutine and receive those values into another goroutine.
 - The value proposition of `channels` in Go is that there is no need to pass values to the shared context of the main function.
 The channel acts as a pass-through.
 - Channels is Go are first-class citizens and therefore can be used without importing any extra packages.